 The Department enrols students for research both at the M.Phil and Ph.D. level.
-The topic of the dissertation/thesis is approved by the Departments and under the supervision of a Faculty member depending on faculty availability, interest and specialization.
+The topic of the dissertation/thesis is approved by the Department and carried out under the supervision of a Faculty member depending on faculty availability, interest and specialization.

-The M.Phil. is a three semester programme which includes course work of 18 credits and a dissertation.
+The M.Phil is a programme lasting a minimum of three semesters which includes course work of a minimum of 12 credits and a dissertation for 12 credits.
 The programme includes written examinations for the course work, the grades of which are part of the final tally for the M.Phil. as a whole.
 Attendance as mandated in the Department will be monitored.
 Candidates are expected to give an open pre- submission seminar on their research topics.
-The dissertation is examined by both internal and external examiners.
+The dissertation is examined by both internal and external examiners, with a viva voce at the end.
 For admission to the M.Phil. programme, applicants must submit, along with the application, a brief (about 500 words) research proposal.

-The Ph.D. programme normally extends over a minimum period of two years from the date of admission.
-The programme comprises mandatory course work for 6 credits in the first semester and a 4 credit course each in the second and third semesters, leading to a detailed research proposal to be submitted at the end of the 4th semester.
+The Ph.D programme normally extends over a minimum period of two years from the date of admission.
+The programme requires mandatory course work of 16 credits to be completed in the first two semesters, leading to a research proposal at the end of the 3^{rd} semester.
 Students are required to write a dissertation on an approved topic under Faculty guidance and take an oral examination.
 Applicants for admission to the Ph.D. programme must submit, along with the application, a brief description (about 1000 words) of their proposed topic of research.

-The Department will help both M.Phil. and Ph.D. students choose their topics and supervisors.
+The Department will help both M.Phil and Ph.D. students choose their topics and supervisors.

 Currently, the Department encourages work in Indian Writing in English, Dalit Studies, Diaspora Studies (specifically literature from the South Asian Diaspora), Victorian Literature and Culture, Shakespeare Studies 18th Century English Literature, Indo-British Literary and Cultural Transactions, Children's Literature, Popular Culture, English Literature of the Romantic Age, Postcolonial Literatures in English.
+The Department particularly encourages research projects relating to English in India, its socio-historical and pedagogical reaches - its thrust area for UGC's DSA-II program.